yaeldemers/yaeldemers/README.md

 🎲 In 2019, I co-founded Shark and Sandals, a startup focused on designing and publishing tabletop games.

 🎓 I hold a double major in Physics and Computer Science, with a minor in Statistics from McGill University (Montréal/Tio'tia:ke).
 My research experience spans Quantum Computing (with Prof. Claude Crépeau) and the intersection of Machine Learning and Cosmology (with Prof. Adrian Liu).

-🚀 I’ve worked as a Financial Modeling Analyst and am now diving into tech entrepreneurship.
+🚀 I’ve interned at AWS, worked as a Financial Modeling Analyst, and am now embarking on a new adventure as a co-founder of an AI-driven medical startup.

 Find my work here on GitHub or via my [outdated] portfolio.<br>💌 Let’s collaborate!
 Reach out at yaeldemers@gmail.com.